-Certain derivatives are not recorded as hedge accounting and are recognized as instruments at fair value through profit or loss.
+Certain derivatives are not recorded as hedge accounting and are recognized as instruments in the fair value through profit or loss category.
 Changes in the fair value of any derivative instrument recorded like this are recognized immediately in the income statement within "Financial expense/income".